 Prepare your New Home in Tulsa for Summer05/14/20184 Steps to Get Your New Home in Tulsa Prepared for Summer Long, scorching weeks are almost here, and you want to make sure your abode is ready to handle the heat.
 If you have recently moved or will be moving in the near future to Tulsa, you may not have yet thought about how your abode will manage this summer.
-You will certainly benefit by preparing your new home for warm days, and there are some tasks you can do now that can help to make the transition an easy one.
+You will certainly benefit by preparing your new home for warm days, and there are some tasks you can do now that can aid to make the transition an easy one.
 Read on for four ways to get your new house prepared for summer in Tulsa.
-Seal Windows and Doors Most people grasp that windows and doors readily allow cold air to vanish, if they aren't well sealed at the edges.
-But, the problem could be greater than you believe, since around one-third of your abode's cooled air can be lost through leakage in these vulnerable spots.
+Seal Windows and Doors A lot of people grasp that windows and doors readily allow cold air to vanish, if they aren't well sealed at the edges.
+But, the problem could be greater than you believe, since around 33% of your abode's cooled air can vanish through leakage in these vulnerable spots.
 That's why you need to take time to evaluate windows and doors to ensure they are satisfactorily sealed against air loss.
 Weather-stripping should be examined and replaced if it is hard, weak or cracked.
 For places where weather-stripping is hard to place, silicone caulk can help with guarding against leaks.
 Also, be sure to seal wide gaps with expanding foam.
 Available in easy-to-use spray cans, expanding foam will provide the utmost barrier for wide-open places around doors and windows.
 Perform an Air Conditioning System Tune-Up Your new residence's air conditioning system will probably be heavily used during the hot weather, so you need to be confident it is competent to handle the load placed upon it.
 That's why you need to call a professional to perform a thorough system inspection and tune-up.
 In particular, you need to ensure that your A/C's heat-transferring components, the evaporator and condenser, are well-cleaned.
 Dust, dirt and other debris can block an effective transfer of heat from your residence, which makes your system less effective and economical.
 In addition, make sure that the air filters are changed several times during the course of the summer.
 Clean filters allow for better air flow and also prevent stress on your system.
 In due time, the relatively low sum you invest in air filters will save you money in reduced energy costs and longer equipment lifespans.
 Enhance Attic and Crawlspace Insulation Insulation is crucial for prohibiting outside air from penetrating your house and for trapping the cool air inside.
 You should take a closer look at your attic and crawlspace, if applicable, to make sure these areas are well-insulated.
 Many heat and air companies offer no-cost insulation inspections, so you will want to talk to a professional to obtain their suggestions.
 Install LED Bulbs and Fixtures Many people don't comprehend just how much heat an incandescent bulb can produce, but the fact is that only a little over 2% of the energy used by a traditional bulb is in the form of light.
 That translates to a house full of incandescent bulbs generates a fairly large amount of heat that must be overcome by an air conditioner amidst summer.
 You can significantly reduce this heat load by replacing existing incandescent bulbs with LED bulbs.
 These solid-state devices change the majority of the electrical energy to light and radiate very little heat relative to older lighting technologies.
 Not only can you save money on your electric bill, LED lights often will last for a long time and will diminish your need to frequently replace bulbs.
 And, if you are getting ready for a move to Tulsa, A-1 Freeman Moving Group can assist to get you into that new residence that is now totally ready for the hot weather.
 Click here to learn more.